teambit/docs/docs/add-and-isolate-components.md

 When tracking components in Bit, these rules apply:

 - Bit tracks each file inside a single component
 - All the files belong to the same component should reside under a single directory.
 Check [here] for explanation.
-Expel this restriction using the `--something` flag during `bit add`. (starting version 15)
+Expel this restriction using the `--allow-files` flag during `bit add`. (starting version 15)
 Each component is assigned with a full component id based on its target remote scope and its name. (starting version 15)
 - Referencing files tracked by other components is with the component name.
 Referencing components by relative paths such as `../..component/file` errs.
 Expel this restriction by using the `--allow-relative` flag during add(starting version 15)
 - Do not track package.json files as they collide with the Bit auto-generated package files.